 - Muscle spasms

-These symptoms are usually alleviated with conservative treatments such as rest, pain medications, steroidal spine injections, and moderate exercise.
-Patients who continue to experience the symptoms of a collapsed disc despite months of conservative therapy may require surgery.
-They should determine the least invasive efficacious surgical treatment possible to decrease the risk of untoward surgical outcomes.
-Minimally invasive outpatient procedures, such as those performed by surgeons at Laser Spine Institute, should be carefully considered.
-Our safe and effective endoscopic procedures present fewer complications than traditional open back surgery.
-Contact Laser Spine Institute to learn more and to schedule a complimentary review of your MRI or CT scan.
+These symptoms are usually relieved with conservative treatments such as rest, pain medications, steroidal spine injections and moderate exercise.
+If you continue to experience the symptoms of a collapsed disc despite months of conservative therapy, you may require surgery.
+You should seek out the least invasive, most effective surgical treatment possible to decrease the risk of problematic surgical outcomes.